 "I'm calling the work 'Flour Mill.'
 I started thinking of the approach by studying one of the early abstract paintings I first saw here in Washington.
 Arthur Dove and his 'Flower Mill II' inspired the painting.
 Let's see, that's 1938.
 He used landscape as a way of connecting with painting.
-There's also a real connection to Mondrian.
+There's also a real connection Trescott, Jacqueline, "Sam Gilliam: An ever-changing force," The Washington Post, January 30, 2011 to Mondrian.
 The green relates to landscapes.
 Some of the areas connect more to water.
 That's something I wouldn't have said in the 1960s.